ViewSonic Library > Creative Work > What Is HDR? HDR vs. SDR Compared

 1. Graphics Card (GPU)

 The first step to unlocking the world of HDR content is making sure that your graphics card (GPU) supports HDR.
-To display HDR, your GPU must support HDMI 2.0a (or higher) and DisplayPort 1.4 (or higher).
+To display HDR, your GPU should support HDMI 2.0a or higher, though HDMI 2.1 and DisplayPort 1.4 or newer are now standard for modern HDR displays — especially for higher refresh rates like 4K 120Hz.
 While these ports are essential for HDR, it’s also crucial that your GPU’s firmware and drivers support HDR output.

 2. Display (Monitor or TV)

-As far as your display goes, you’ll have to make sure that it too is capable of supporting HDR content, with at least Full HD 1080p resolution.
+As far as your display goes, you’ll have to make sure that it, too, is capable of supporting HDR content, regardless of resolution.
 But why settle for the minimum?
 High-resolution HDR10 displays like the ViewSonic ColorPro VP2786-4K and VP3881a are designed for creative professionals, delivering breathtaking visuals out of the box thanks to their factory-calibrated color accuracy.

 3. Cables

 Your display and GPU may be HDR-ready, but if your cable isn’t up to spec, you’ll miss out.
-To handle HDR signals without compression, make sure to use high-quality HDMI 2.0a (or higher) or DisplayPort 1.4 (or higher) cables.
-While these cables can handle HDR at 4K 60Hz, for higher frame rates or resolutions (like 4K 120Hz or 8K), you’ll need to upgrade to HDMI 2.1 or DisplayPort 2.0.
+To handle HDR signals without compression, use high-quality HDMI 2.0a (or higher) or DisplayPort 1.4 (or higher) cables.
+These support HDR at 4K 60Hz.
+For higher frame rates or resolutions, such as 4K 120Hz or 8K, you’ll need HDMI 2.1 or DisplayPort 2.0.

-It’s an easy mistake to make, especially if you own an HDR television, that all content is HDR content.
-Well, this is not the case; not all content is created equally!
-To provide an example, if you own a 4K television, you won’t be able to benefit from the 4K detail unless the content you’re watching is also in 4K.
-The same goes for HDR, in that to enjoy it, you’ll need to ensure that your viewing content created for HDR viewing.
+Thinking that all content is HDR content is an easy mistake to make, especially if you own an HDR television.
+But unfortunately, not all content is created equally.
+For example, if you own a 4K television, you won’t be able to benefit from the 4K detail unless the content you’re watching is also in 4K.
+The same goes for HDR, in that to enjoy it, you’ll need to ensure that your viewing content is created for HDR viewing.

 Here’s where you’ll find HDR content ready to showcase the brilliance of your HDR display: